HamishMW/portfolio/README.md

 <details>
   <summary>How do I get the contact form to work?</summary>

-  A: It's set up using a serverless function with AWS Lambda.
+  It's set up using a serverless function with AWS Lambda.
 You'll need to set up an AWS account and deploy the function.
 [Refer to this issue for more details](https://github.com/HamishMW/portfolio/issues/21#issuecomment-958727113).
 </details>